austinauyeung/C9/README.md

 ### Recommendations
 - For precise clicks, you can use a) grid cursor mode or b) standard cursor with a low cursor speed and high cursor acceleration.
 - In the standard cursor mode with the standard control scheme, it may be easier to long press numpad 5 instead of D-pad center and then press one of the D-pad directions to long press and drag.
-- In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.
+- In the standard cursor mode, behavior at the edge of the screen can be set with `C9 > Standard Cursor > Screen Edge Behavior`.
-- If `C9 > Auto-Hide in Text Fields` is set, the cursors will hide when entering a text field and automatically restore according to the setting.
+- If `C9 > Auto-Hide in Text Fields` is set, the cursors will hide when entering a text field and automatically restore either upon leaving a text field or pressing enter (to submit a text field).
 The standard cursor's last position is saved upon restore.
   - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.
+- In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.
+- For both cursors, use `C9 > Developer Options > Use Physical Size` to choose whether or not the cursor extends over your device's status bar and navigation bar.

 ## Installation
 The latest version can be found under [releases](https://github.com/austinauyeung/C9/releases).
 You can use GitHub's `Watch > Custom > Releases` option to be notified of new releases.